 "You leave her to me," said Pidgeotto.
 "And hang on tight!"
 Seconds later, I knew why he'd told me to hang on.
-He reared up in mid-air and began flapping his wings at high speed - I could actually feel them beating against me.
-Soon, he had whipped up a powerful Whirlwind, a twisting spiral of air which shot towards Venomoth and sent her flying before she had chance to launch any counterattacks.
+He reared up in mid-air and began flapping his wings at high speed; I could actually feel them beating against me.
+Soon, he had whipped up a powerful Whirlwind, a twisting spiral of air which shot towards Venomoth and sent her flying before she had chance to counter-attack.

 "Too windy for ya?!"
 I called as she crashed to the ground and the boy called her back into her Poke Ball.
-The wind Pidgeotto had whipped up was still buffetting me and I was glad I had his feathery body to shield me.
+The wind Pidgeotto had whipped up was still buffeting me and I was glad I had his feathery body to shield me.
 I glanced down at the ground, an idea forming in my mind at the sight of all the other Grass Pokemon.
-"Pidgeotto," I said, "take me into the ranks of the Treecko - I have an idea . . ."
+"Pidgeotto," I said, "take me down.
+I have an idea . . ."

 "Whatever you've got in mind, make it fast!"
-Pidgeotto said as he brought me down in front of the Treecko leader.
+Pidgeotto said as he brought me down in front of the other Grass Pokemon.

-"I don't know what you puny Grass Types are planning, but it won't work!"
-Quilava said levelly.
-"Your friend's going into storage and there's . . ."
+"I don't know what you puny Grass Types are planning, but it won't work," Quilava said levelly.
+"Your Sunflora friend belongs to my trainer now and there's . . ."

 Suddenly, a blur of brown fur rolled towards him and knocked him flying.
 He got up, winded, and prepared to attack, but the brown blur rolled towards him again before he could do so.
 This time, the blow was even more telling and he cried out in pain as he flew several feet to land in a bruised heap.
 I would have felt sorry for him had he not been the Pokemon the boy had set on Sunflora and myself.
 As it was . . .

 As one, we launched into Bullet Seed, aiming rapid-fire volleys of seeds at the boy and his Pokemon.
 They yelped in pain and the boy covered his head with his arms in what was clearly an attempt to avoid getting hit.
-As for his Pokemon, Quilava was pretty beat-up from the earlier attack (a Rollout by Sentret, I now realised) and didn't look like he would be battling any time soon.
+As for his Pokemon, Quilava was pretty beat-up from the earlier attack (Sentret's Rollout, I now realised) and didn't look like he would be battling any time soon.
 Lairon was part Rock so any seeds that hit him would be doing double the usual amount of damage.
 Presently, the boy seemed to realise he was beaten.
 With an anguished yelp, he turned on his heels and sprinted off with his Quilava and Lairon close behind.
-I was just gathering energy for a Solarbeam when Sentret came and stopped me.
+I was just gathering energy for a Solarbeam when Sentret stopped me.

 "No, Roselia," he said.
 "I think he's learnt his lesson."

-A group of Treecko was gathered around a back-pack, the boy's; he must have left it behind in his haste to get away.
-"What shall we do with it?" one of them asked.
+Several Pokemon had gathered around a backpack, the boy's; he must have left it behind in his haste to get away.
+"What shall we do with it?" a Treecko asked.

 "Find out if Sunflora is still in there," I said.
 I turned to Pidgeotto.
 "Would you do the honours?"

 "Gladly," replied Pidgeotto.
 He picked the bag up in his talons and lifted a couple of feet off the ground before emptying its contents out.
 An assortment of stuff fell out, most of it meaningless to me.
-Among others, there were several small bottles, a thing with a red arrow that always pointed north no matter how many times I turned it around - and four Poke Balls.
+Among other things, the pack contained several small bottles, a thing with a red arrow that always pointed north no matter how many times I turned it around - and four Poke Balls.
 Sunflora had to be in one of them.
 But which?

 I looked at the Balls.
 They all looked exactly alike, so I had no way of telling which was the right one.
-Human trainers seemed to have a knack for finding the right Poke Ball, but I was a wild Roselia.
+Human trainers seemed to have a knack for finding the right Poke Ball, but, being a wild Roselia.
 I knew nothing of these things.
 I thought for a moment, trying to work this problem out systematically.
-There were four Poke Balls, one of which contained Sunflora, while the others each contained an Ursaring, a Crawdaunt or a Venomoth.
+There were four Poke Balls, one of which contained Sunflora, while the others contained either an Ursaring, a Crawdaunt or a Venomoth.
 I had a one in four chance of getting it right first time.
 I decided to go for it and pressed the button on one of the Balls.
 The light flashed and . . .

 . . .
 Sunflora materialised in front of me.
 She frowned and shook her head.
 "Phew!
 That's an experience I never want to repeat!"